Rehabilitating a horse can be one of the most rewarding experiences.

 When you are able to rehabilitate a horse it feels like a gift.
 Then again, every day with every horse is a gift!

-Photo Notes: Pictured above is Hot Shot, a professionally trained warmblood who was given to me on his way to being retired at age 7 due to an unsolvable lameness.
+Photo Notes: Top picture is Hot Shot, a professionally trained warmblood who was given to me on his way to being retired at age 7 due to an unsolvable lameness.
 He was also mentally defensive and braced and afraid to be turned out for more than 45 minutes.
 At the time of writing this article he lives turned out in a herd 24/7 and is happily playing with Fourth Level and beyond.
 The other horse pictured is Atomic, one of his herd-mates.